lukedeo/AGILEPack/TAGGING_INFO.md

 If you use Linux, you can use your package manager (or build from source for you ambitious folks) to get and build `Eigen` and a `C++11` compliant compiler of your choice.

-If you use Windows, I have no idea what you do, but I'm sure others do (I'm sorry).
+If you use Windows, I have no idea what you do, but I'm pretty sure others do (I'm sorry bout that, chaps).

 ###Installation